BALKAN BLOG: Serbia’s mixed messages serve a purpose

 Balancing act

-The signing of the document, well publicised on the Serbian foreign ministry website, and its timing was most likely a deliberate move on the part of the Serbian authorities to balance their condemnation of the referendums with a signal that they are still working with Russia.
+The signing of the document, well publicised on the Serbian foreign ministry website, and its timing was most likely a deliberate move on the part of the Serbian authorities to balance their condemnation of the referenda with a signal that they are still working with Russia.

 Vucic has consistently said there will be no change on Serbia’s policy towards Russia, despite speculation that Belgrade might decide to impose sanctions once the April general and presidential elections were out of the way.
 Instead, Vucic used his post-election speech to supporters to stress that Serbia will not turn its back on “old friends”.

 This is a continuation of the international balancing act successive Serbian governments have pursued under which Serbia seeks good relations with the EU, the US, Russia and China.
-This allowed Serbia to pursue the goal of EU accession while at the same time benefitting from Chinese infrastructure and industry investment, as well as from Russian political support in keeping Kosovo out of the UN and other international organisations.
+This has allowed Serbia to pursue the goal of EU accession while at the same time letting it benefit from Chinese infrastructure and industry investment, as well as from Russian political support in keeping Kosovo out of the UN and other international organisations.

 While Vucic has made the overall direction of Serbian foreign policy clear, there have been a variety of other messages coming out of Belgrade.
 These are in line wth the ruling SNS’s strategy of keeping a broad base of support, not only by working with coalition partners of various stripes but also allowing different voices from within and close to the party and ruling coalition to appeal to different people.
 The signing of the consultation plan with the Russia foreign ministry, for example, sent the signal that Serbia is not moving decisively towards the West, despite its decision not to recognise the referenda in Ukraine.